-Prior to the fiscal year end, the World Health Organization declared the spread of Coronavirus Disease (COVID-19) a worldwide pandemic.
-The COVID-19 pandemic is having significant effects on global markets, supply chains, businesses, and communities.
-Specific to CDA activity, COVID-19 may impact various parts of its 2021 operations and financial results including, but not limited to, an increase in non-performing loans, an increase in loans in forbearance, an overall decrease in loan production, all of which would likely reduce revenues and increase expenses.
+On March 11, 2020, the World Health Organization declared the spread of Coronavirus Disease (COVID-19) a worldwide pandemic.
+The COVID-19 pandemic has had significant effects on global markets, supply chains, businesses, and communities.
+Specific to CDA activity, COVID-19 may impact various parts of its 2022 operations and financial results including, but not limited to, an increase in non-performing loans, an increase in loans in forbearance, or a potential decrease in loan production, all of which would likely reduce revenues and increase expenses.
 Management believes that CDA is taking appropriate actions to mitigate the negative impact.

-As of the end of the fiscal year, CDA did not observe any material impacts on the Fund's operations or its financial position from the pandemic public health crisis.
-However, the full impact of COVID-19 is unknown and cannot be reasonably estimated at this time as these events are still developing.
+As of June 30, 2021, CDA did not observe any material impacts on the Fund's operations or its financial position from the pandemic public health crisis.